dernae/Module_16_BigData/README.md

 ### Response Table Output on pgAdmin
 ![](https://github.com/dernae/Module_16_BigData/blob/main/postgres%20outputs/vine_table_output.PNG)<br>
 ## Results
+- There were 17,490 non-Vine reviews and 8,082 of them were 5-stars.
+- The percent ratio of paid vs unpaid reviews fell somewhere around 0.8%.
 ## Summary
-Of the 17490 reviews, 8082 reviews were 5-star rated.
-The percent ratio of paid vs unpaid reviews fell somewhere around 0.8%.

 The numbers indicate that there is a low occurence of positivity bias.
 Additional future analysis could include running a similar analysis across the board and determining which category is more prone to positivity bias.